hdsdi3g/linux-app-packager/README.md

 ### Get OpenJDK redistributables

-It can be get from [AdoptOpenJDK site](https://adoptopenjdk.net/releases.html) and select:
+It can be get from [Adoptium site](https://adoptium.net/) and select:

 - a **Version**
 - a **JVM type**